Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/cholesky_inverse.rst

 .. note::
    * The function assumes that the input matrix is symmetric positive definite (Hermitian positive definite for complex-valued inputs).
-   * Subnormall values are not supported.
-If used, the synthesized hardware will flush these to zero, and the behavior will differ versus software simulation.
+   * Subnormal values are not supported.
+If used, the synthesized hardware flushes these to zero, and the behavior differs versus software simulation.

 Interfaces
 --------------------